 The Issue: Dull Complexion

 The Fix: Fish Oil

 Dermatologists agree: Fish oil supplements are one of the best ways to give dull skin new life.
 "Omega-3 fatty acids do a ton for your skin but especially can help turn dull skin brighter by preventing them from drying out," explains Brooke Alpert, MS, RD, CDN, and founder of B Nutritious.
 "Wild salmon is my favorite dull skin fix for the great source of omega-3 fatty acids, or of course a great supplement."

 Dermatologist Dendy Engelman, MD, calls fish oil a "powerhouse ingredient" that does so much more than improve dull skin.
-"It is a powerful antioxidant that can help reduce photodamage and wrinkles, improve skin texture, and help with collagen production," he says.
+"It is a powerful antioxidant that can help reduce photodamage (or exposure to harmful UV rays) and wrinkles, improve skin texture, and help with collagen production," he says.
 "You can get it from citrus fruits and leafy greens," or in supplement form.

 If you're currently taking a fish oil supplement and haven't seen an improvement, Forrelli recommends taking probiotics to balance the "good bacteria" in your gut.
 "An imbalance in your gut microflora can trigger inflammation and in turn rob your skin of precious hydration," she explains.
 "Emerging research suggests that supplementation with probiotics like lactobacilli and bifidobacteria can help improve hydration and induce a beneficial glow."
 Who wouldn't want that?